hcono/SalesDataAnalysis/README.txt

 Sales Data Analysis

 This is a read me file for an initial Business analytics portfolio project.
 The project will be aimed at analysing Sales data from a company.
-Anwering Questions such as:
+Answering Questions such as:

 What is the total number of sales?
 What is the average sales per month?